maaceroo/neutrino1/RENO_SPEC/README.md

 # neutrino1
 Oscillation analysis of RENO data.
-Files in this package are intended to be used to analyze data of the Reactor Experiment of Neutrinos Oscillation (RENO).
-There are codes to do a spectral analysis.
+Files in this are package intended to be used to analyze data from the Reactor Experiment of Neutrinos Oscillation (RENO).
+These are codes to do a spectral analysis.

 # Quick Reference (How-To):
 ## Spectral analysis (1D results)